ShaneHoffman/Cache-Simulator/README.md

 The empty squares of each block represent data from memory.
 To keep the simulation about pure cache mechanics, this part is not necessary.

+Test it out at: https://shanehoffman.github.io/CacheSimulator/

+# TO-DO
+  - Add an input check for wrong inputs
+  - Update sizing in more optimally for different screens, (works best with 1080p or higher)
+  - Add a better reset function